Shopping Muse

 Get a Shopping Muse assistant response and suggested product widgets

-Dynamic Yield new Shopping Muse in API is coming soon!
+New Shopping Muse via API is coming soon!

 We’re making product discovery smarter, more intuitive, and effortless with API-based conversational assistant experiences.

 The API processes user inputs in real time, identifying intent and contextual cues to deliver highly relevant, personalized product suggestions.
-While similar to the Choose API, it features some differences in object structures— particularly in the query object.
+It's similar to the Choose API, and shares the same behavior and functionality in the following areas:

 Query object (request)